Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 The **Teacher Revision** shows the teacher revision, if available.

+The **Peer Feedback** tab gives an overview of all peer feedback given by this student.

 Additional features in the Code Viewer aid the grading and reviewing process.
 These features are described below.

 File browser
 ~~~~~~~~~~~~